Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter4.md

 <div id= "Article Basic"></div>
 # How to set up an Article
-This is one of the most important Chapters of the **Inzzii POS manual** because this is where the sales will depend upon.
+This is one of the most important Chapters of the **inzzii POS manual** because this is where the sales will depend upon.
 Please note that you can only start adding articles after you have defined you VAT, Groups and Departments.

 ## How to add the basics of an Article